VasilijSviridov/cypressexampleapi/README.md

 - Pages - Page object classes (AuthPage.js and BookingPage.js) are created to encapsulate endpoint-specific logic.

-- Stepdefinitions - Implementation of step definitions to link BDD scenarios with actual test logic.
+- StepDefinitions - Implementation of step definitions to link BDD scenarios with actual test logic.

 ### Contributing
 Feel free to contribute to this project by submitting issues or pull requests.